Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Results

 \subsection{Comparison between Human Experts and Deep Models}

-Table~\ref{t.diagnose} presents the comparison of AMD detection by human experts and the best deep model, Resnet-18.
-Overall, the results of both clinicains and deep-learning were similar, with the best performance by deep-learning while the lowest specificity was by clinician \#2.
-This shows that deep models can outperform clinicians for diagnosing AMD in eye fundus images.
+Table~\ref{t.diagnose} presents the comparison of AMD detection by human experts, SqueezeNet, AlexNet and Resnet-18.
+Overall, the results of both clinicians and deep-learning were similar, with the best performance by deep-learning while the lowest specificity was by clinician \#2.
+This shows that deep models are at least as good, and may outperform clinicians for diagnosing AMD in eye fundus images.